Gagging, Choking and Baby-led Weaning [The Ultimate Guide]

 When your baby can’t get oxygen, they can’t breathe and their lips and face will start to turn blue.
 More on what to do in this situation coming up…

-Is it normal for my baby to choke during baby-led weaning?
+Is choking normal during baby-led weaning?

 Choking is not nearly as common as gagging, fortunately!